MCO Accountancy

-You may have heard of Making Tax Digital (MTD) whereby individuals will have to report regularly to HMRC rather than once a year via a tax return.
-Maybe you are unaware of the changes, so we hope this short article will help you prepare for HMRC’s move to a digital process.
+You’ve probably heard about Making Tax Digital (MTD) whereby some individuals will have to report regularly to HMRC rather than once a year via a tax return.
+This short article will help you prepare for HMRC’s move to a digital process.
 You’ll need to be ready by April 2026.

-It’s all called Making Tax Digital or MTD for short and this will mean that you will have at least five interactions with HMRC per year using software to report directly.
+It’s all called Making Tax Digital or MTD for short and this will mean that those affected will have at least five interactions with HMRC per year using software to report directly.
 You will be able to do this yourself or it can be done via your accountant.

 MTD for VAT is already in place (since 2019).
-This article focuses on MTD for eligible individuals.
+This article focuses on MTD for Income Tax.

 Unfortunately not, although there are some exclusions, such as turning over less than £50,000 (£30,000 from 2027), being a trustee of a charitable trust, age, disability and location meaning you have no internet connection.